kensanata/phoebe/README.md

       different users different passwords, if you want
 - `--wiki_pages` is an extra page to show in the main menu; you can use this option multiple times
+- `--host` is the hostname to serve; the default is `localhost` – you probably want to pick the name of your machine, if it is reachable from the Internet
 - `--port` is the port to use; the default is 1965
 - `--wiki_dir` is the wiki data directory to use; the default is either the value of the `GEMINI_WIKI_DATA_DIR` environment variable, or the "./wiki"